-The Rector Ambulance Service is a fully-equipped service which is operated through the auspices of Arkansas Methodist Medical Center in Paragould.
-The local office is located on Highway 49 in Rector.
+The Rector Ambulance Service provides a fully-equipped ambulance and trained EMTs for the benefit of the community.
+Operated through the auspices of Arkansas Methodist Medical Center in Paragould, the local office is located on Highway 49 in Rector behind the FashMart.

 The City of Rector has a long-established positive relationship with AMMC and the community is appreciative of the hospital’s role in providing quality emergency care for this area.

 The city purchased a new pumper in 2006, which serves as the principal fire-fighting vehicle for the department.
-Also housed in the local stations are a 1995 pumper and a 1978 pumper.
-Other vehicles maintained by the department are a brush truck, rescue van and equipment van.
-The department features the latest in fire and rescue equipment, including a Jaws of Life appartus obtained through a fund-raising effort sponsored by the Rector Woman's Club.
+Also housed in the local stations are two 1995 pumpers.
+Other vehicles maintained by the department are a brush truck, rescue van and equipment van and the department will take delivery of a new brush truck in April 2015 from the Arkansas Forestry Commission.
+The department features the latest in fire and rescue equipment, including a Jaws of Life apparatus obtained through a fund-raising effort sponsored by the Rector Woman’s Club.